shanmukhananda/CV/README.md

 #### Roles/Responsibility

-- Implementation of Camera Pipeline for Perception Algorithm
+- Implementation and Integration of Camera and CAN Pipelines for Perception and AEB Algorithms
-- Implementation of CAN Pipeline for Automatic Emergency Breaking (AEB)
 - Development of various modules using Texas Instruments Vision SDK on TDA2Px hardware
 - Implementation using C, C++, Python